The NLRB’s New Target: Electronic Surveillance in the Workplace

 • Stern Produce Company, Inc.: While there are legitimate business reasons for using camera systems to prevent or investigate accidents, an employer’s use of cameras facing the inside of the cab and the driver had created an unlawful impression of surveillance under the NLRA.

-• Cemex Construction Materials Pacific, LLC: Employer created an impression of surveillance among its plant foremen/batchmen by lingering for an unusually long time at the entrance of the plant and waiving to drivers entering and exiting the plant while organizers standing near the same gate were displaying a poster and answering questions about comparative wages and benefits.
+• Cemex Construction Materials Pacific, LLC: Employer created an impression of surveillance among its plant foremen/batchmen by lingering for an unusually long time at the entrance of the plant and waving to drivers entering and exiting the plant while organizers standing near the same gate were displaying a poster and answering questions about comparative wages and benefits.

 Employers should be aware of the NLRB’s recent focus on electronic surveillance in the workplace before adopting any such practice to ensure they do not violate the NLRA.